Employers Struggle With Cross-State Marijuana Legalization and Its Impact on Employment Drug Testing Practices

 Confusion arises for employers, particularly when making cross-state hiring decisions.
 What should employers do if a job candidate is a marijuana user based in a state that permits it, but the company is domiciled in another state where it is prohibited?

-If you’re an employer dealing with cross-state hiring, it’s imperative that you think this through before crafting your drug testing policies.
+If you’re an employer trying to understand the issues surrounding legal marijuana and employment drug screening, it’s imperative that you think this through before crafting your drug testing policies.

 It’s important for employers navigating these murky waters to work with Medical Review Officers (MROs) who understand how to report marijuana use, particularly when the user has a prescription.
 These processes help ensure that your drug-free workplace policies do not leave you open to accusations of discrimination based on disability.